 It’s unbearable to imagine we won’t, but until then, we have to keep going – we have no other choice.”

-Today, on behalf of all the families who have to wonder about their sons’ futures, we are asking you to make a donation to Jesse’s Journey.
+On behalf of all the families who have to wonder about their sons’ futures, we thank you for making a donation to Jesse’s Journey.

-Thanks to the incredible generosity of a group of donors, every dollar – up to $50,000 – will be matched, meaning the positive impact of your gift will be doubled.
+Thanks to the incredible generosity of seven families, every dollar – up to $50,000 – was matched, meaning the positive impact of your gift has been doubled.

 With that money, our organization will be more readily able to fund research that may result in our ability to put a stop to the devastation of Duchenne.